maroaraujo/maroaraujo/README.md

 ### Hi there 👋

-I'm Maria, used to be architect and project manager, and I decided to use my creativity and problem solving skills into the tech world.
+I'm Maria, used to be an Architect and Project manager, and I decided to use my creativity and problem solving skills into the tech world.

 - 🔭 I’m currently working on some personal projects to learn new skills.
 - 🌱 I’m currently learning coding, UI/UX, crypto and NFT.